AndyJLi0/Obsidian-Vault/Cpsc 317/Protocols/Transport Layer/Lost Segments and Timeouts.md

 >- Retransmissions - to overcome errors
 >- Sequence Numbers - to detect duplicates
 ### Building a Reliable Protocol (V.2)
-Continues from [[State Machines and Reliability#Version 1.1]].
+Continues from [[Protocol State Machines and Reliability#Version 1.1]].
 We now consider if a data segment is lost, if a ACK is lost, and how to determine which one is which if one gets lost.
 - Further need to know who determines this?
 Sender or receiver?
 	- We will handle lost segments with timeouts on the sender side.
 Every time the sender sends some data, it starts a timer and waits for the Receiver's ACK.
 When received, it cancels the timer and sends another one when more data is ready to send.